-TIU Florida has Security present on campus during all classroom sessions and has a No Arrest-No Detainment Policy.
-Security is provided by TIU.
-Officers are required to observe and report any criminal or suspicious behavior to the Miami-Dade police department.
+TIU Florida has front desk personnel on campus during all classroom sessions and has a No Arrest-No Detainment Policy.
+Responsible employees are required to observe and report any criminal or suspicious behavior to the Miami-Dade police department.

 TIU Florida requests and obtains applicable crime statistics annually from the Miami-Dade Police Department, and the Florida State Police.
 TIU Florida does not have any written memorandum of understanding or any other type of written agreement with local police agencies.